slimphp/Slim-Website/docs/v3/start/upgrade.md

 );

 // Slim will grab the Home class from the container defined below and execute its index method.
-// If the class is not defined in the container Slim will still contruct it and pass the container as the first arugment to the constructor!
+// If the class is not defined in the container Slim will still construct it and pass the container as the first argument to the constructor!
 $app->get('/', Home::class . ':index');